-(This article will be published in the October 2018 edition of Purchasing B2B magazine.)
+(This article was published in the October 2018 edition of Purchasing B2B magazine.)

 Getting what you need, on budget, on time, and by the rules is harder than it looks, especially when major public sector projects are involved.
 This article explains where to leverage business process improvement practices, project management principles, and procurement-centric technologies to guide your project teams with speed and precision through solicitation drafting, proposal evaluations, and contact award negotiations in the front-end of your procurement cycle.